5 Best Shower Arm Reviews: Looking For Gooseneck Or Straight?

 On top of the beautiful “S” design, what gives the MODONA shower arm an edge is the satin nickel finish.
 That is a high-end finish that will fit in the well-decorated bathrooms.
 Here is the arm with the satin finish:

 If you look closely, the “S” neck part of the shower arm actually goes to the wall a bit – this is a design feature yet unseen with other arms.
 What this does is give you the space to mount even the biggest shower heads.

 The “S” shaped arms usually lack this extra space.
 Yes, they do lift the showerhead for up to 10”, you simply can’t put a 16” rain shower head on it.
 Well, with the MODONA you now can.

-The distance from the wall is also incredible 12 inches.
-Usually only a straight shower arm will deliver such a distance, but the unique design of MODONA is much longer than a standard “S” shaped arm for the shower.
+The distance from the wall is also an incredible 12 inches.
+Usually, only a straight shower arm will deliver such a distance, but the unique design of MODONA is much longer than a standard “S” shaped arm for the shower.

 It is also made out of solid brass through and through and with a 5-year warranty, you won’t have to worry about the durability.
 The beautiful design and the quality material, however, do raise the price somewhat – this shower arm will cost you a little less than $30.

 #5 HANEBATH Gooseneck Shower Arm – Most Luxurious Pick

 When designing a high-end bathroom, you should look at details and a shower arm is usually a detail that is easily missed.
 For luxury bathrooms, a HANEBATH Gooseneck shower arm is a smart and elegant choice.